MinecraftForge/Documentation/docs/models/advanced/itemoverrides.md

 ### `getOverrides`

-Returns an immutable list containing all the [`ItemOverride`][override]s used by this `ItemOverrides`.
+Returns an immutable list containing all the [`BakedOverride`][override]s used by this `ItemOverrides`.
 If none are applicable, this returns the empty list.

-## `ItemOverride`
+## `BakedOverride`

-This class represents a vanilla item override, which holds several predicates for the properties on an item and a model to use in case those predicates are satisfied.
+This class represents a vanilla item override, which holds several `ItemOverrides$PropertyMatcher` for the properties on an item and a model to use in case those matchers are satisfied.
 They are the objects in the `overrides` array of a vanilla item JSON model:

 ```json
 {